 The research team selected residential sites by a cluster sampling method.
-For this study, a cluster is defined as a water meter reading route (about 200 homes in the same geographic location within an approximate three miles or less radius).
-The study team used both randomly selected clusters and purposively selected clusters, so that the results could be generalized to the entire Austin area.
-The purposively selected clusters were from upper income areas with a higher concentration of xeriscapes.
+In this study, a cluster is defined as a water meter reading route (about 200 homes in the same geographic location within an approximate three miles or less radius).
+The study team used both randomly selected clusters and purposely selected clusters, so that the results could be generalized to the entire Austin area.

 Landscape architects conducted a visual data collection procedure to observe and code landscape features of the residential sites in each cluster.
-After the landscape features were coded, data on water consumption and geographic location of the residential sites was extracted from city records.
+After codifying the landscape features, data on water consumption and geographic location of the residential sites were extracted from city records.
 The influences from xeriscaping, geographic location, and other key predictors (such as irrigation systems) were rigorously investigated using 7,110 residential sites.
 This sample is referred to as the Landscape Sample.

 To explore the relationship of water consumption and outdoor chemical use with other predictors such as money spent landscaping, the research team mailed a questionnaire to 435 occupants of residences in the landscape sample.
-All the homes with xeriscape type landscapes (limited turf area, Buffalo grass, or no grass) were mailed questionnaires (150 cases).
+All the homes with xeriscape type landscapes (limited turf area, Buffalograss, or no grass) were mailed questionnaires (150 cases).
 Questionnaires were also mailed to occupants of residences with traditional landscapes and partial xeriscapes using a random selection procedure from the landscape sample.
 A total of 270 questionnaires were returned (a 62% response rate).
 A copy of the questionnaire is in Appendix B. This sample is referred to as the Questionnaire Sample.